Dan Borislow: magicJack

-Horse racing career
+Horse racing career and gambling

 After watching horse races at Philadelphia Park for some time, Borislow decided to go into the business in 1991.
 He frequently wagered on trainer John Scanlan's horses, so he requested Scanlan to be the conditioner for his horses.
 Among Borislow's first acquisitions was broodmare Beautiful Bid, who gave birth to Breeders' Cup Distaff winner and Eclipse champion Beautiful Pleasure.
 In 2000, he sold Beautiful Bid for $2.6 million.

 Borislow bought a $1.8 million yearling in September 1999 that he named Talk Is Money.
 The thoroughbred was named after Tel-Save, with Borislow saying, "Every time someone was talking on the phone, I made money."
 Talk Is Money's best finish came at the Tesio Stakes in April 2001, where the horse placed second.
 This qualified him for the 2001 Kentucky Derby, and Borislow hired jockey Jerry Bailey, who won the 2000 Breeders Cup Juvenile with Macho Uno.
 At 47-1 odds, Talk Is Money came in last in the Derby and did not finish the race.

 Borislow's most successful horse was Toccet, who won four graded stakes, including the Champagne and Hollywood Futurity in 2002.
 Toccet's name is a misspelled tribute to former National Hockey League (NHL) player Rick Tocchet.
 The horse was named runner-up to Vindication for the American Champion Two-Year-Old Colt in 2002, a part of the Eclipse Award.
 Once a favorite to enter the 2003 Kentucky Derby, Toccet was derailed by ankle injuries early in the year.
 He won one listed stakes after his juvenile season out of 15 starts and now stands at Castleton Lyons.